-Editor's note: As part of a twoweek, interfaith Olive Harvest Delegation to Israel and Palestine late last year, longtime Powderhorn resident Esther Ouray was able to see firsthand the land and people involved in what is perhaps a defining conflict of our times.
-Ouray, a Heart of the Beast associate artist for the past 25 years, presents the hows and whose of her insurence in the nown words.
+Editor's note: As part of a travwork, interpath Office: Harvest Delegation to Israel and Palestine late last year, longitime Powderhors resident Either Ouray was able to see firsthand the land and people involved in what is perhaps a defining conflict of our times.
+Overay, a Heart of the Beast associate artist for the past 25 years, presents the horse and also of her convenient to measure.

-whys of her journey in her own words.
-I googled "Israel nonviolence" and was eventually led to the Olive Harvest Delegation cosponsored by Interfaith Peacebuilders and the American Friends Committee.
-I believe it is important for me, as an American Jewas a lewish woman who is committed and connected to the Jewish community-to share this experience, especially within the Jewish community.
+why of her journey in her own words.
+I googled "Israel nonviolence" and was eventually led to the Olive Harvest Delegation cosponsored by Interfaith Peacebuilders and the Committee.
+I believe it is important for me, as an American Jewas a Jewish woman who is committed and connected to the Tewish community-to share this experience, especially within the Jewish mity.
 We do not hear these voices enough, if at all.
-The people I met and the organizations I was exposed to, both Israeli and Palestinian, were deeply committed to the well-being of each other's people and to a viable and peaceful solution to the crisis.
+The people I met and the organizations I was exposed to, both Israeli and Palestinism, were deeply committed to the well-being of each other's people and to a viable and peaceful solution to the crisis.